 I sorted these words together because they all _____________________.

 In a closed sort, the teacher decides on the categories.
-Students then sort the words into the given categories.
+Students then sort the words or pictures into the given categories.
 This method is helpful when first introducing the concept of sorting.
 Some students might not be familiar with sorting.
 You can also use a closed sort to introduce a particular focus or idea such as a phonics pattern.

 Word sorts are a hands-on way to help students learn spelling patterns.
 Instead of simply memorizing spelling rules sorts allow students to think about particular aspects of how a word is spelled and apply this knowledge to other words.